 Wages

 Hourly rates of pay for the contract term shall be as shown in Exhibit A of this Agreement, which reflects annual adjustments as described below.
-Regular payday shall be every other Friday and the amount of pay shall be based upon the number of hours worked within the pay period.
+Regular payday shall be every other Friday, and the amount of pay shall be based upon the number of hours worked within the pay period.
 Hourly wages shown in Exhibit A do not include Special Certification pay or Paramedic Pay.

-July 1, 2023 – June 30, 2024: All hourly base wages shall be outlined in Exhibit A.
+July 1, 2026 – June 30, 2027: All hourly base wages shall increase by an amount equal to 3%. .

-July 1, 2024 – June 30, 2025: All hourly base wages shall increase by an amount equal to 3%.
+July 1, 2027 – June 30, 2028: All hourly base wages shall increase by an amount equal to 3%.